greenelab/deep-review/sections/04_study.md

 interact in complex, incompletely characterized ways.
-With new tools to interpret these meta-features, a major focus of current deep learning research, we will soon have the ability to extract a more nuanced biological understanding of splicing — perhaps by building different deep neural networks for different biological conditions, then interrogating their hidden nodes.
+With new tools to interpret these meta-features, a major focus of current deep learning research, we will soon have the ability to extract a more nuanced biological understanding of splicing — perhaps by interrogating informative hidden nodes within neural networks that take in tissue type as part of the input, or by building separate networks for each tissue type and looking for common versus distinctive nodes [@tag:Qin2017_onehot].

 A parallel effort has been to use more data with simpler models.
 An exhaustive study using readouts of splicing for millions of synthetic intronic sequences was able to describe motifs that influence the strength of alternative splice sites [@tag:Rosenberg2015_synthetic_seqs].
-Interestingly, a simple linear model built from this data successfully generalized to exon skipping: in a limited analysis using SNPs from three genes, it predicted exon skipping with three times the accuracy of Xiong et al.’s framework.
+Interestingly, they built a simple linear model using hexamer motif frequencies that successfully generalized to exon skipping: in a limited analysis using SNPs from three genes, it predicted exon skipping with three times the accuracy of Xiong et al.’s framework.
 This case is instructive in that clever sources of data, not just more powerful models, can lead to novel insights.

 We already understand how mis-splicing of a single gene can cause diseases such as Duchenne muscular dystrophy.
 The challenge now is to uncover how alternative